The Rest of the Story

 Posted By Howard S. Fredman, Esq. || 3-Aug-2016

-Paul Harvey, a conservative radio broadcaster who passed away in 2009, had a long-running radio show, which included segments called “The Rest of the Story.”
-Harvey pointed out the unknown and unexpected aspects of familiar subjects.
-Which made me recall three recent signature BHBA events, and how we learned the rest of the story.
+Paul Harvey, a conservative radio broadcaster who passed away in 2009, had a long-running radio show, which included segments called “The Rest of the Story” Harvey pointed out the unknown and unexpected aspects of familiar subjects.
+This made me recall three recent signature BHBA events, and how we learned the rest of the story.

 So my message: make a point of coming to the BHBA’s next signature event (our Installation Dinner in September) and you will meet another surprising, impressive, multi-faceted leader of our community.
 And that’s the rest of the story.

 Our bankruptcy attorneys serve in Los Angeles, California.
 Our bankruptcy lawyers in Los Angeles can meet you at the location that is most convenient for you.
 Contact us to explore your options with an experienced bankruptcy lawyer today or call us at 310.284.7350 to set up a free consultation.